NASCAR has new rules, new feuds and more fans at Talladega

 THE FEUDS

-Hamlin, who won his second Daytona 500 in February, has been beefing with LaJoie on Twitter for months.
+Hamlin, who won his third Daytona 500 in February, has been beefing with LaJoie on Twitter for months.
 It seemed harmless at first — it wasn’t even clear they were serious — but took a turn in the last week.

 After Hamlin drew the top starting spot for last week’s race at Homestead-Miami Speedway, where Hamlin lost three chances at a championship in season finale races, LaJoie said Hamlin would win the race because there was nothing on the line.
 That low blow escalated the warring words, prompting NASCAR to step in with an at-track meeting,